 Haley took in the scene, calculating the odds.
 He could raise a brick, but could he escape?
 “You’re bluffing,” she decided, reaching out to grab his arm.

 Dark David let the brick drop as he shot her with a bolt of lightning from his hand.
-“Clever,” he said, stepping towards the team.
+Haley fell to the ground, a burn mark on her uniform where the lightning had hit it.
+Her arm twitched from the voltage, but she was otherwise motionless.
+“Clever,” he said, stepping towards the rest of the team.
 “But not quite clever enough.”
 He raised his hands, readying another lightning bolt, but Parker darted forward, grabbing his arms and holding them behind his back.

 “Now, Butterfly!” he cried.

 Eli used the rocks to keep the blow gun steady and fired.
 In seconds, Dark David stopped struggling against Parker’s super strength and fell limp.
 Parker let him fall, then turned to help Haley.
-She had fallen against the tunnel floor when the lightning bolt had hit her, and her shoulder had a large burn on it.
+She had fallen against the tunnel floor when the lightning bolt had hit her, and her shoulder had a large burn on it right above her heart.

 “Outlier?”
 Parker said, almost afraid to touch her.
 “Come on, you can’t die.
 Outlier!”
 Reiki and Granny came over, pushing him aside as they checked their teammate.
 “Hey!”

 “Haley,” Granny said, picking up her hand.
-“Come on, dear, get up.”
+“Come on, dear, wake up.”